pkgcloud/pkgcloud/README.md

 <a name="creating-compute-clients"></a>
 #### Creating Compute Clients
-The options to be passed to the `pkgcloud.compute.Client` object should be:
+The options to be passed to the `pkgcloud.compute.createClient` object should be:

 **Rackspace**